GetScatter/scatter-sharp/README.md

 #### Generic / Fiddler proxy

-Is useful to configure a proxy to investigate and debug all the information that goes thru scatter-sharp <-> ScatterDesktop.
+Is useful to configure a proxy to investigate and debug all the information that goes through scatter-sharp <-> ScatterDesktop.
 Fiddler is a popular http/websocket proxy solution but you can configure any other.

 ##### Enabling proxy